14.5.1 Coverage of Protected Areas in Relation to Marine Areas (Exclusive Economic Zones)

 Data is accurate as of October 31, 2018.

-14.5.1 Coverage of Protected Areas in Relation to Marine Areas (Exclusive Economic Zones) Sustainable Development Goals
+14.5.1 Coverage of Protected Areas in Relation to Marine Areas (Exclusive Economic Zones) in the Sustainable Development Goals

 14. Conserve and sustainably use the oceans, seas and marine resources